Marriage and Family Therapy Program Goals

 1. Students and graduates will understand and practice from a systemic framework.

 a.
-Receive an “Admittance” outcome for the “Entrance into Clinical Practica” interview process which includes an evaluation of systemic knowledge from MFTH 503.
-Benchmark: 80%
+Receive an “Admittance” outcome for the “Entrance to Clinical Practica” interview process which includes an evaluation of systemic knowledge from MFTH 503.
+Target: 80%

 c.
-Complete MFTH practica and theory course sequence with passing grades.
-Benchmark: 80%
+Complete the MFTH practica and theory course sequence with passing grades.
+Target: 80%

 2A.
 Students and graduates will demonstrate an understanding of contextual issues and approach treatment with sensitivity towards race and ethnicity, gender, religion/spirituality, human sexuality and sexual orientation, socioeconomic status, family life cycle state, and development stage.

 a.
-Receive an “Admittance” outcome for the “Entrance into Clinical Practica” interview process which includes an evaluation of understanding contextual issues from MFTH 504, and a report on the Social Advocacy Project.
-Benchmark: 80%
+Receive an “Admittance” outcome for the “Entrance into Clinical Practica” interview process which includes an evaluation of understanding contextual issues from MFTH 504, and a report on their engagement with one of our Affinity Groups.
+Target: 80%

 b.
 Complete MFTH practica and theory course sequence with passing grades.
-Benchmark: 80%
+Target: 80%

 2B.
 Students and graduates will engage in stimulating, creative and synergistic conversations with others representing diverse values, beliefs, and perspectives.